Anatomic/Zoo Pathology Residency

 Cornell has one of the oldest pathology training programs in the country.
 Cornell trained pathologists can be found working in academia, industry, the government, and diagnostic labs throughout the world.
 Training consists of an intense 3 year course of study designed to prepare competitively selected veterinarians for careers in veterinary diagnostic pathology, industrial and pharmaceutical pathology, comparative pathology, or to provide a foundation for graduate studies leading to a career in biomedical research.

 The training consists of rotational exposure to extensive case material available through the necropsy and surgical pathology services.
 The caseload consists of a variety of species including food and fiber animals, horses, dogs and cats, exotics, lab animals and wildlife.
 The service sees over 10,000 surgical biopsies and 1,400 necropsies per year.
 Cases include a wide variety of domestic small and large animals, exotics, wildlife and lab animals.
-Through interaction with the faculty (click here), the trainee develops skills in recognition and description of lesions, formulation of morphologic diagnoses, correlation of functional changes with tissue structural alterations, and an understanding of the pathogenesis of lesions, thus cultivating a sound conceptual approach to understanding the pathologic expression of a wide variety of disease processes in common animal species.
+Through interaction with the faculty, listed on the Anatomic Pathology page, the trainee develops skills in recognition and description of lesions, formulation of morphologic diagnoses, correlation of functional changes with tissue structural alterations, and an understanding of the pathogenesis of lesions, thus cultivating a sound conceptual approach to understanding the pathologic expression of a wide variety of disease processes in common animal species.

 This training schedule is supplemented by slide seminars, lectures, rounds, diagnostic journal clubs, and research projects.